-Next up, their delivery and pick up services are life savers; and quite frankly game changers.
+Next up, their delivery and pick up services can be life savers; and quite frankly game changers.
 No, I don’t particular relish traipsing the aisles of Walmart either – but there’s no need to.
 Using their online ordering and pickup option, there’s never a reason to enter the store at all.
 Order online, pull up in the parking lot and a staffer will load your shop into your car.
 See our review here if you’re wondering how that all works in practice (hint: very well actually).
-This service is completely FREE unlike other stores in Utah that charge.

 And yes, before you ask healthy eating via the shelves of Walmart is indeed possible.
 We tend to steer clear of the meat aisle at Walmart truth be told, but for pantry items, consumables, tinned and bottled goods, frozen items and yes even fruit and veggies – it’s hard to match this mega-mart.
 And no. I’m not paid by Walmart to say any of the above.

 These two are kinda interchangeable.
 There’s nothing massively of note at either.
 Pricing is moderate.
 Lower than Harmons, more than Walmart.
 I’d probably skip the meat counter at both, but veggies are o.k.

 True fact: Salt Lake City has the worlds biggest Costco.
 Not even kidding!
 Utahns absolutely love the bulk options a this mega-store.
 Me, not so much to be honest.
 This might be different if I had a larger household, but buying iceberg lettuces three head to a pack just doesn’t make sense for me.